aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/ristretto255.md

 ## Function `hash_to_point_base`

-Returns the hash-to-point result of serializing the basepoint of the Ristretto255 group.
-For use as the random value basepoint in Pedersen commitments
+Returns the hash&#45;to&#45;point result of serializing the basepoint of the Ristretto255 group.<br/> For use as the random value basepoint in Pedersen commitments

 <pre><code>public fun hash_to_point_base(): ristretto255::RistrettoPoint<br/></code></pre>